How Much Does Landscaping Cost?

 - Clean and seal any existing driveways, patios or paths.

-There won’t be sufficient funds for large scale excavation, waste clearance or more expensive materials or plants.
+At this price range, I don’t believe that there will be sufficient funds for large-scale excavation, waste clearance or more expensive materials or plants.
 Neither will there be enough money to bring in a professional firm to do any of the work.

 £50-£60 Per Square Metre

-At £50-£60 per square metre, you can hire a professional landscaper to do basic garden clearance of lightweight waste, install a new lawn from seed, lay plenty of plants, most of which will be common perennials and young shrubs and carry out some renovation of the existing “hard” landscape items such as:
+I’ve worked with clients at this price range and at £50-£60 per square metre, my experience tells me you can hire a professional landscaper to do basic garden clearance of lightweight waste, install a new lawn from seed, lay plenty of plants, most of which will be common perennials and young shrubs and carry out some renovation of the existing “hard” landscape items such as:

 - Painting existing fences.